cartierzhou/frank.lovecch.io/rodsandricers/_posts/2012-09-22-fixie-rebuild.markdown

 status: wip
 category: rodsandricers
 back: rodsandricers.html
-title: good design.
+title: fixie rebuild.
-quote: Silence is a good thing.
+quote: A single-speed will kill you if you're not careful.
 image: /images/rodsandricers_map.png
 ---